TrissieTheHuskyDev/Hana-Bot/README.md

 # Hana Bot
- discord bot made with discord.py and mongoDB
+ Discord bot made with discord.py and mongoDB.

  ## Incomplete | In Beta
  bot is not yet finished, more things need to be done.